riyasalmoe/ultimate-product-catalogue/readme.txt

 <a href='https://www.etoilewebdesign.com/ultimate-woocommerce-catalog/'>WooCommerce Catalog Demo</a>

-The premium version offers full WooCommerce product integration, allowing you to sync all your products between the product catalog and your WooCommerce shop/products, and also allowing your customers to check out directly from the catalog.
+The premium version offers full WooCommerce product integration, allowing you to sync all your products between the product catalog and your WooCommerce shop, and also allowing your customers to check out directly from the catalog.

 * WooCoommerce Sync: Ultimate Product Catalog products are exported to WooCommerce and WooCommerce products are imported into the catalog.
 * With WooCommerce Sync enabled, products edited in one plugin are also edited in the other.
 * WooCommerce Checkout: Allow people to add items in your product catalog directly to the WooCommerce shopping cart, and then check out and purchase the items.
 * Choose to display the number of items in the cart directly on all product catalog pages.
-* Choose to have the products in your product catalog link directly to the WooCommerce product pages, for ultimate flexibility and customization.
+* Choose to have the products in your catalog link directly to the WooCommerce product pages, for ultimate flexibility and customization.

 Combining the Ultimate Product Catalog with WooCommerce will allow you to create the perfect ecommerce catalog or e-commerce store to sell products.
-You will now be able to have advanced WooCommerce products filters in a customizable catalog, with all the checkout and ecommerce capabilities available in WooCommerce.
+You will now be able to have advanced WooCommerce products filters in a customizable product catalog, with all the checkout and ecommerce capabilities available in WooCommerce.

-It is great option for those running a mobile shop or mobile store and who are concerned with the responsive aspects of their mobile ecommerce.
+The Ultimate Product Catalog is also a great option for those running a mobile shop or mobile store and who are concerned with the responsive aspects of their mobile ecommerce.
 Our wide array of catalog page and product page styles are all responsive and, by combining the Ultimate Product Catalog with your WooCommerce products, you can have a responsive store that looks great on desktop and as a mobile store.

 [youtube https://www.youtube.com/watch?v=sQMkiEG9gNg]